ben18785/oxford-apc-finder/README.md

 restrictions, annual caps, each taken from the Bodleian's deals page and recorded with a link back to it.

-Costs are worked out by simple arithmetic on published prices, never guessed: a percentage discount is subtracted from the list price the sources publish, and where no price is held the site says so rather than estimating one.
+Costs are worked out only by simple arithmetic on published prices: a percentage discount is subtracted from the list price the sources publish, and where no price is held the site reports this.

 Our decision about what monetary value to show is governed by the following: